Frequently Asked Questions

 Students in all healthcare programs must wear closed-toed, slip resistant footwear and a watch with a secondhand is preferred.
 Because you will be performing skills on other students, jewelry should be kept to a minimum (no facial jewelry) and only one pair of studs are allowed for earrings.
 Hair should be kept up off of the collar and out of your face.
 Nails should be natural, short and clean.

-Industrial Maintenance Technician (IMT) students will need to provide their own safety toe shoes/boots in the mechatronics lab.
-IMT students may choose to purchase their own safety glasses, though some are available for use in the lab.
+Industrial Maintenance Technician (IMT) and Programmable Logic Controller (PLC) Technician students will need to provide their own safety toe shoes/boots in the mechatronics lab.
+IMT and PLC students may choose to purchase their own safety glasses, though some are available for use in the lab.

 - What other costs should I expect?